 The standard leadership style will not work in remote teams.
 Micromanagement and controlling each team member's activity is impossible in the virtual work setup.
 Therefore, virtual managers learn to delegate more work to team members as compared to traditional teams.
 The virtual leadership style is somewhere between democratic and coaching.

 Traditional teams meet daily and spend hours socializing with one another.
-They get numerous opportunities to build strong relationships, from lazy chit-chats during lunch breaks to formal group discussions.
+They get numerous opportunities to build strong relationships, from lazy chit-chat during lunch breaks to formal group discussions.

-But unfortunately, virtual teams don't get many opportunities to build a strong bond.
+But unfortunately, virtual teams don't get many opportunities to build a strong bonds.
 Therefore, virtual team managers have to focus more on team-building activities like informal meetings, games, etc.

 Virtual teams might have become common in the last few years, but they are more beneficial than traditional teams.
 Today, if you build a proper infrastructure to harness remote teams in your organization, you can bring many benefits your way, such as: